Steps to Success

 "Do you get a promotion every year?"

-How many of us feel like we haven't progressed because we haven't got the new title, raise or tangible outcome this year?
+How many of us feel we haven't progressed because we haven't got the new title, raise or tangible outcome this year?
 Do you therefore deem your life to be a failure?
 Do you actually think you should be getting this outcome every year?

 "It's steps to success"

 If you have not gotten the result you want, you need to ask yourself some tough questions.
 Do you deserve the result you wanted?
-Perhaps you do and you did not get it, that is ok, you're on the right path.
+Perhaps you do and did not get it, that is ok, you're on the right path.

 In the promotion example, have you matured as a leader in the last year?
-Have you gained new skills you didn't have compared to year prior?
+Have you gained new skills you didn't have compared to the year prior?

 Operationally, are you doing the right things?
 Are you building the right culture?
-Are you going the right direction?
+Are you going in the right direction?
 Are you building the right habits?

 Have you built upon what you accomplished before?
 The result might not be there, but the process should be.

-"Some day's it is your turn, some day's it is not your turn"
+"Some days it is your turn, some days it is not your turn"

 Do you have worthy rivals professionally?
 Other hotels or people you admire?
 What can you learn from them?
 Is it surprising that one of these worthy rivals has come out with the outcome you wanted instead of you?